 The cosmic-ray veto system has demonstrated good performance, well in agreement with the physics requirements of the experiment and with the simulation results.
-Analysis of data on the search for coincidences between the two detectors is still in progress.
+A preliminary search for coincidences has been made.
+At a threshold of 100 mK no statistical excess for extensive-air-showers and hadron-like events has been found in a 129 hours interval.
+The analysis of more data is still in progress.